powsybl/powsybl.github.io/docs/iidm/model/threeWindingsTransformer.md

 - Side 2 is the secondary side (medium voltage)
 - Side 3 is the tertiary side (low voltage)

 A [Ratio Tap Changer](ratioTapChanger.md) and/or a [Phase Tap Changer](phaseTapChanger.md) can be associated to all three sides of a three windings power transformer.
-Only one Tap Changer is allowed to be regulating on the equipment.
+Only one Tap Changer (either ratio or phase tap changer) is allowed to be regulating on the equipment at a given time.

 # Characteristics